✅ Best Practices

 Secure Credential Management

-# Credentials stored here:
+# Workspace state (including credentials) stored here:

-# ~/.adscan/workspaces/<workspace>/credentials.json
+# ~/.adscan/workspaces/<workspace>/variables.json

 # Verify permissions (should be restrictive)

-ls -la ~/.adscan/workspaces/client_2024/credentials.json
+ls -la ~/.adscan/workspaces/client_2024/variables.json

 # Should show: -rw------- (600) or -rw-r----- (640)